 Back to top

 Grant decisions will be based on those requests that show:

-The Office will establish a Panel to make funding recommendations to the Director, Office of Ethnic Communities.
+The Office of Ethnic Communities will establish a Panel to make funding recommendations to the Director, Office of Ethnic Communities.
 Membership of the Panel will change annually as membership rotates.
-The final decisions regarding funding are made by the Director, Office of Ethnic Communities.
+The final decision regarding funding are made by the Director, Office of Ethnic Communities.
 Any correspondence or communications about the fund will be through the Department of Internal Affairs.

-Decisions about grants will be available in mid-December 2019.
+Decisions about grants will be available in early December 2019.

 Organisations must provide the following financial information to support their request for a grant.

 - the most recent set of annual accounts, financial statements or performance report

 - a budget(external link) showing how the grant will be used.